ircdocs/irc-rfcs/README.md

 ---

 `STARTTLS` should not be documented in here.
-There are quite a few issues that make it really annoying to implement client-side, there aren't that many clients that do actually support it, and I think we'd get better adoption and reception if we just present port 6697.
+There are quite a few issues that make it really annoying to implement client-side, there aren't that many clients that do actually support it, and I think we'd get better adoption and reception if we just present port 6697 as in [RFC7194](https://tools.ietf.org/html/rfc7194).

 ## Building